 Brown Wire Notes:

-The typical sets of 3 lights central in the trailer are not shown in the above diagrams as they are not normally required for low and for utility type trailers.
-Tiny Houses may or may not need them, but again, check local laws.
-If they are present, the brown wire feeds them.
+The typical sets of 3 lights central in the trailer are not in the above diagrams as they are not normal for low or utility type trailers.
+If you need them or want them, the brown wire feeds them (and the white for negative).
+Tiny Houses may or may not need the 3 lights, but again, check local laws.

 Size: The Brown wire only feeds power to lights, so it should be sized for the power requirements of your lights.
 For a utility trailer, that is probably not much power, so a smaller gage is OK.
 For a large enclosed trailer with lots of running lights, consider a larger gage.